Xcopri is a brand-name oral tablet that’s prescribed for partial-onset seizures. Xcopri contains the active ingredient cenobamate.

 Xcopri and children

 Xcopri is FDA-approved to treat partial-onset seizures in adults.
-It’s not known if Xcopri is safe or effective for children.
+It’s not known whether Xcopri is safe or effective for children.

 Xcopri can interact with several other medications.